What is Sanctions Screening?

 In summary, sanctions breaches constitute serious offenses and thus have a severe impact.
 Therefore, institutions must efficiently screen customers against relevant sanctions lists.
 However, as sanction lists are constantly updated, it is crucial to ensure that sanctions screening processes keep up with changes while avoiding inefficiencies and reducing false positives.

-Sanction Screening has never been as challenging as it is today due to several factors, including:
+Sanction Screening has never faced as many screening challenges as it does today due to several factors, including:

 According to the data company Refinitiv, as of early 2020, there were more than 34,000 explicit sanctions across more than 280 sanction programs, with an increase of 62% since September 2017.